-If you’ve never had children or provided care for a loved one, you may need to learn a new skill set if you suddenly find yourself in the position of caregiver.
+If you’ve never had children or provided care for a loved one, you may need to learn a new skill set if you suddenly find yourself in the caregiver position.
 I am one of those people who have rarely been a care provider for anyone other than myself.
-My parents gave my sister and me fiercely independent and entirely self-sufficient examples to follow from very early childhood.
+My parents gave my sister and me fiercely independent and entirely self-sufficient examples to follow from early childhood.
 Even now, when I want to help my parents with anything, the response is always, “We are fine.
 We don’t need a thing.”

 A few weeks ago, my dear Mr. Mickey had a bad fall and broke his leg.
 He is now recovering at his home with assistance from his local daughter and me.
 It has been a hectic time as I learn to attend to his physical, practical, and emotional needs while continuing to manage my own life.